tw-sg-maker-night/hey-office-service-gateway/README.md

 # Hey Office Service Gateway

-API gateway for Hey Office Service built on AWS Lambda.
+Hey Office Service webhook for API.AI built on AWS Lambda.

+This gateway fulfills API.AI request by routing each action to its appropriate handler.

 ## Using https://serverless.com/